rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W10.md

 #### Step 3

-Discard triangles that lie completely outside the unit cube (since they are off screen) and clip triangles that extend beyon the unit cube to the unit cube:
+Discard triangles that lie completely outside the unit cube (since they are off-screen) and clip triangles that extend beyond the unit cube to the unit cube:

 ![](./Figures/VisComp_Fig10-23.PNG)